jerel/ember-cli-loading-slider/README.md

 # Loading-slider

-This README outlines the usage of this Ember add-on.
+A loading indicator component for EmberJS that animates across the top of the viewport.

 [Live Demo](http://loading-slider.jerel.co/)